-

 Honors Theses:

-Rosie, Mathew (2010).
+Rosie, M. (2010).
 Dream Incorporation of Video Game Play as a Function of Interactivity and Fidelity.
+(Thesis supervisor).

 Independent Study Students and Research Assistants Past and Present.